davidgilbertson/davidg-site/README.md

 My JS is 210kb (most of which is fat React) but that's not so bad because the page is rendered server-side it looks finished without the JS.

+##TODO
+* It's an awful mix of ES5 and ES2015 in places.
+Sort that out.

+* On each new build I should be clearing out the `dist` directory.

+* Clean up of the `node_modules` folder (e.g. `node-jsx` can go).

+* `server/routes.jsx` is an odd file.
+I'd prefer a config file separate the the JSX.

+* Alias `react-router` in the dev config for faster builds.

+* Get the title working across routes